Grief Counseling & Support Groups in NC

 Are Carolina Caring's grief workshops open to everyone?

-Yes, grief support groups and grief workshops are open to both clients and community members who have experienced loss.
+Yes, our grief support groups and grief workshops are open to both Carolina Caring clients and community members who have experienced loss.
+You don’t need to have been a hospice patient or family member to participate in our grief support groups.

 How long are counseling services available at Carolina Caring after a loss?